jo/sync-tank/chesterfield-migration/index.md

 ### Replication Channels

 We want to maintain multiple versions of the same data in parallel because we would like to provide backwards compatibility for older applications.
 This is why we migrate data on the server and distribute updates across the system.
-If we dig a little further though, we will find that not *all* document versions will have to be propagated to *all* clients.
+If we dig a little further, though, we will find that not *all* document versions will have to be propagated to *all* clients.
 For instance, if a new client produces a todo item according to version three, and if the server migrates this document down to versions one and two, the newer client would not be interested in receiving the older documents.
 We can save a lot of traffic and storage if we can prevent newer clients from receiving older documents.

 Do we also need to prevent clients from receiving *newer* document versions than they can currently handle?
 The answer depends on which side we favor in a trade-off between replication traffic and ease of application update.
 On the one hand, preventing newer documents from being replicated to clients that are not yet ready results in lower traffic.
 On the other hand, the newer documents will have to be replicated anyway once the application is updated and is expecting newer schema versions.